uk-third-sector-database/uk-third-sector-database.github.io/_pages/data.md

 + public\_spine.matches.csv lists the organisations which are linked or matched according to our searches, along with the type of match.

 ## Download spine files
-These three files can be downloaded using this link:  <a href="https://github.com/uk-third-sector-database/tso-database-builder/raw/main/tso-spine-files.zip?download=" download>Download zipped csv files.</a>
+These three files can be downloaded using these links:
++ <a href="https://github.com/uk-third-sector-database/tso-database-builder/raw/main/tso-spine-files.16-7-24.zip?download=" download>Download zipped csv files: Release #2 (16-7-24).</a>
++ <a href="https://github.com/uk-third-sector-database/tso-database-builder/raw/main/tso-spine-files.4-7-24.zip?download=" download>Download zipped csv files : Release #2 (4-7-24).</a>

 ## Data dictionaries